 Breathe Slowly: Keep taking deep, even breathing.
 Take a deep breath as you lift your arm and leg, and exhale as you bring them back down.

-Advantages of doing Swimmers
+Advantages of doing Swimmer Excercises

 Swimmers enhance the benefits of a well-rounded fitness routine: